Speak at MinneWebCon

 We welcome first-time session presenters – if you have an idea, please share it!

 Day Two of MinneWebCon is divided in half with morning and afternoon three-hour workshops.
-We welcome workshops on any topic that warrants a deep dive to fully benefit attendees.
-We ask that workshop facilitators have a bit more experience, so tell us a little about your past experience leading training or teaching in this proposal form.
+With the theme of VR/AI, this is your opportunity to provide a deep dive to fully benefit attendees.
+We ask that workshop facilitators have a bit more speaking experience, so tell us a little about your past experience leading training or teaching in this proposal form.

 FYI, there are perks for all presenters and facilitators!